9780889227491_cover Enlarge Cover View Excerpt

 About the Author

-Wanda John-Kehewin (she, her, hers) is a Cree writer who uses her work to understand and respond to the near destruction of First Nations cultures, languages, and traditions.
+Wanda John-Kehewin (she/her/hers) is a Cree writer who uses her work to understand and respond to the near destruction of First Nations cultures, languages, and traditions.
 When she first arrived in Vancouver on a Greyhound bus, she was a pregnant nineteen-year-old carrying little more than a bag of chips, a bottle of pop, thirty dollars, and hope.
-After many years travelling (well, mostly stumbling) along her healing journey, Wanda brings her personal experiences to share with others.
-Now a published poet and fiction author, she writes to stand in her truth and to share that truth openly.
-She calls Coquitlam home until the summertime, when she treks to the Alberta prairies to visit family and learn more about Cree culture and tradition.
-Hopeless in Hope is her first novel for young adults.
+After many years travelling (well, mostly stumbling) along her healing journey, she now writes to stand in her truth and to share that truth openly.
+A published poet and fiction author, her first novel for young adults, Hopeless in Hope, was nominated for the Sheila A. Egoff Children’s Literature Prize and was named to USBBY's Outstanding International Books list.

 Contributor Notes